patelb200/ansible-playbooks/README.md

 General playbooks that I find helpful to automate various tasks.

 ### List of Playbooks
-- `docker_install_debian` - automate installing docker on raspberry pi or debian os using ansible tasks.
+- `docker_install_debian` - automate installing docker and docker-compose on raspberry pi or debian os using ansible tasks.
+- `mysql_database_dump` - automate remote database dump and send archive file to the local host.
 ## Docker Installation on Debian

 ### Variable Parameters